“It’s incredibly cold here. You could hardly imagine it.”

 Following the destruction of planet Earth in 2267, humankind survives in overcrowded space stations dreaming of Rhea, a paradise planet that is both difficult and expensive to reach.
 To migrate and reunite with her family on the advertised promised land, Dr. Laura Portmann (Anna Katharina Schwabroh) takes a job aboard Kassandra, a cargo freighter transferring building materials to unmanned Station #42.
 During her shift, Portmann hears strange noises coming from the cargo bay, which force her to awaken the rest of the crew from their cryogenic sleep and face what’s lurking in the cold darkness.

 We see a dystopian world, where humans have become fugitives scattered in the hostile deep space, while the government fights ongoing terrorist attacks from the so-called Machine Strikers.
-The overall idea, despite its blatant similarities to oh-so-many other iconic films, is solid and ambitious enough to support a well-rounded mystery, turning it into a conspiracy tale with both existential and political parameters.
+The overall idea, despite its blatant similarities to oh-so-many other iconic films, is solid and ambitious enough to support a well-rounded mystery.
+This is achieved mostly by turning it into a conspiracy tale with both existential and political parameters.
 However, the film loses pace and track in its third act, leaving much to be desired in terms of dialogue, character development and engaging action.